markcheret/footnotes/readme.txt

 == Changelog ==

 = 1.0.6 =
-- Bugfix: Uninstall function to delete all plugin settings (bugfix)
+- Bugfix: Uninstall function to delete all plugin settings
-- Bugfix: Counter style internal name in the reference container to correctly link to the right footnote on the page above (bugfix)
+- Bugfix: Counter style internal name in the reference container to correctly link to the right footnote on the page above
-- Bugfix: Footnote hover box styling to not wrap the footnote text on mouse over (bugfix)
+- Bugfix: Footnote hover box styling to not wrap the footnote text on mouse over
 - Update: 'footnotes love' text in the page footer if the admin accepts it and set its default value to 'no'

 = 1.0.5 =